JustAnOpossum/Better-Discord-Screen-Share/README.md

+# This is no longer being worked on because discord has added this functionality to discord.

 # Better Discord Screen Sharing

 This is a plugin and server for the plugin for Better Discord that lets you share your screen.